Best Times to Make an Extra Mortgage Payment

 When Paid Bi-Weekly Three (3) Times in a Month

-If you’re already paid biweekly and make your mortgage payments biweekly this strategy isn’t as beneficial, but for someone who originally set up their mortgage for monthly payments and is now paid biweekly making an additional mortgage payment in months with three pay checks has a similar effect as making biweekly payments.
+For someone who originally set up their mortgage for single monthly payments and you are paid biweekly making an additional mortgage payment in months with three pay checks has a similar effect as making biweekly payments.
 If there is a month in which you receive three pays take your monthly mortgage payment and multiple it by 12 and then divide by 26.
 This is essentially what you would be paying if you were making biweekly payments.
 You can make a payment by that amount from your extra pay check to reduce your mortgage.

 Example: Monthly Mortgage Payment of $1,000 x 12 = $12,000 divided by 26 = $461.55